 It can power items that require up to 110 volts with a standard plug.

-Installation costs for the 110-volt transfer switch make it an impractical choice because you can acquire a portable generator with a 220-volt transfer switch for the same amount of money.
+Installation costs for the 110-volt transfer switch make it an impractical choice because you can acquire a portable generator with a 220-volt transfer switch for the same amount.

 Portable Generator